 A. For ARC Annual Report/Renewal/New Application

-Faculty: List the names of ARC Directors, the faculty affiliated with the ARC, and their departmental affiliation; Denote Core Faculty with (*) those who have actively participate in the ARC-funded projects (or will participate; if new application) Note: not all ARC members are expected to be directly involved in projects selected for a particular year and for which the majority of funding will be needed.
+Faculty: List the names of ARC Directors, the faculty affiliated with the ARC, and their departmental affiliation; Denote Core Faculty with (*) those who have or will be actively participate in the ARC-funded projects this upcoming year Note: not all ARC members are expected to be directly involved in projects selected for a particular year, and for which the majority of funding will be needed.
 You may cut and paste the Table of ARC faculty posted with your original ARC application.